Project Yoga Richmond is dedicated to finding the most impactful ways to share yoga with students of all abilities.

-Project Yoga Richmond has partnered with The Founders Center of Commonwealth Autism for the last four years and currently offers a weekly program serving students in their upper school, primarily serving youth/emerging adults ages 17-22.
+Project Yoga Richmond has partnered with The Founders Center of Commonwealth Autism for the last five years and currently offers a weekly program serving students in their upper school, primarily serving youth/emerging adults ages 17-22.
 We see the impact these practices make in our students each time we unroll our mats.

 Yoga holds a variety of benefits, some of which can be especially beneficial to youth and adults with autism.
 According to Autism Parenting Magazine, the results of a yoga practice can be especially beneficial to people with Autism.
 They found these 6 benefits to be among the top reasons for how yoga can benefit someone with autism.

 We see many of these results in our students after they unroll their mats.
 One of our students from The Founder’s Center of Commonwealth Autism demonstrated all 6 of these benefits through a testimonial shared with a Project Yoga Richmond team member,